CMU Volleyball Camps

 Head Coach Mike Gawlik

-Mike Gawlik became the fifth volleyball coach in Central Michigan history when he was named to the post on Jan.
-28, 2016, by Associate Vice President/Athletics Director Dave Heeke.
+Mike Gawlik is in his third season as the head coach of the Chippewa volleyball programs.
+He became the fifth volleyball coach in Central Michigan history when he was named to the post on Jan.
+28, 2016.

 Gawlik served as an assistant coach at Michigan State for the previous 11 seasons, helping the Spartans to nine NCAA Tournament appearances and three trips to the Sweet Sixteen.

 Gawlik's primary responsibility at MSU was coaching the defensive specialists, serving as the defensive coordinator, and helping with the blockers.
 He also served as the program's recruiting coordinator, prepared opponent scouting reports as well as comprehensive analysis of MSU players.